pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2023.md

 subtitle: November 4 - 13, 2023
 image: "/uploads/losse-flodders-123.jpg"
 starting_date: 2021-12-31T23:00:00.000+00:00
-introduction_html: "</p><p>NOVEMBER 4-13, 2023</p><p>After rapidly selling out the
+introduction_html: "</p><p>NOVEMBER 4-13, 2023</p><p>2 MORE SEATS LEFT!</p><p>After
-  first edition of this Kenya Expedition in October 2022, I am coming back with a second edition in November 2023.
-Once again, I will take a small group of like-minded people to 2 of my favourite places in all of Africa: Kitirua Conservancy in Amboseli and Mara North Conservancy in the Masai Mara.
+  rapidly selling out the first edition of this Kenya Expedition in October 2022, I am coming back with a second edition in November 2023.
+Once again, I will take a small group of like-minded people to 2 of my favourite places in all of Africa:
+  Kitirua Conservancy in Amboseli and Mara North Conservancy in the Masai Mara.
 A once-in-a-lifetime expedition focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.
 All images you see below are taken on previous visits to the same 2 conservancies. &nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/vV8pxkYEJrYTSM2i6
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION